 4. Bell Pepper Nachos

-For this recipe, replace the traditional tortilla chips with deep cut bell pepper boats and top them with your nacho toppings, which include, but are not limited to, cooked meat, cheese, tomatoes, bell peppers, parsley, and sour cream.
+For this recipe, replace the traditional tortilla chips with deep-cut bell pepper boats and top them with your nacho toppings, including cooked meat, cheese, tomatoes, bell peppers, parsley, and sour cream.

 5. Parmesan Broccoli Tots